 Offered in over 300 centres in over 70 countries, the Cambridge CELTA Certificate in Teaching English to Speakers of Other Languages (formerly, the Cambridge Certificate in English Language Teaching to Adults) is regarded as one of the most valuable, practical English language teacher-training courses available.
 With some 10,000 teachers taking the course worldwide each year, it's easy to understand why it is often referred to as the "industry standard".

-With some 30 years' experience in RSA C-TEFLA, D-TEFLA, Cambridge CELTA - as well as other forms of teacher training and teacher development courses - Language Resources, Kobe, was the first approved Teaching Awards centre in Japan to offer this internationally recognized ELT qualification.
+With over 30 years' experience in RSA C-TEFLA, D-TEFLA, Cambridge CELTA - as well as other forms of teacher training and teacher development courses - Language Resources, Kobe, was the first approved Teaching Awards centre in Japan to offer this internationally recognized ELT qualification.
 While most trainees are from the Himeji, Kobe, Kyoto, Nara, Osaka, Otsu, Shiga and Wakayama areas, we regularly have teachers attend our courses from Nagoya, Okayama and Shikoku - even Tokyo!

 You can find out more on the CELTA from the Cambridge CELA web site at: http://www.cambridgeenglish.org/teaching-english/teaching-qualifications/celta/

 Courses are held twice a year on a ‘part-time’ basis and comprise a minimum 120 hours training held over 16 to 18 sessions (days) depending on the number of candidates.
 Each session is held from 9:00 am to 5:00 pm each Saturday, plus 2 or, occasionally, 3 Sundays.
 The spring-summer course is held from April to July, and the autumn-winter course from September to December, or October to January.
 Exact dates can be found in our Information Package.
 Currently, as the courses are designed primarily with working teachers in mind, we do not offer ‘intensive’ courses in Kobe.

 For a full description of the course, application form and other details, please click here: Request for CELTA Application Package; For any other enquiries, you can contact us by email at: CELTA ENQUIRY or by telephone.